Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 Although the era of the sprinkler bottle has passed, the interest in collecting them is ever growing.
 Quality, condition, rarity and aesthetic appeal drive the market.
 Today vintage sprinkler bottles from the 1940s and 1950s are highly prized and the hunt is on to find examples free of damage and with minimal age related crazing.

-I’d forgotten all about the sprinkler bottle until attending the 2011 PITCA Convention and discovering some for sale.
-There I bought my first sprinkler, the blue Clothespin … the beginning of a collection that now numbers over a dozen.
+I hadn’t really considered collecting sprinkler bottles until attending the 2011 PITCA Convention and discovering some for sale.
+There I bought my first sprinkler, the turquoise Clothespin … the beginning of a collection that now numbers over a dozen.

 My bottles vary in height from 6” to 9” tall.
 Most are ceramic, but I do have a few plastic examples.
 All bottles are originals with the exception of one: a well-done modern ceramic replica of the 1950s California Cleminson Fireman created in 2011 and signed by S. Roberts of California.
 Considering an original Cleminson Fireman (if you can find one) sells for over $1500, I’m very happy with my reproduction!